 SAS saw its position remain neutral in the leaders column, though the independent provider still touts the second-best horizontal standing of any vendor in this Magic Quadrant.
 SAS is investing heavily in self-service data preparation, including new data quality features with options for data streaming.
 Talend gained ground for completeness of vision, but it wasn’t enough to hold off Oracle’s move on the vertical axis.
 Though Talend recently added new machine learning-enabled suggestions to its Summer ’19 product, it remains in a dead heat with Oracle for the fifth-ranked overall spot on Gartner’s visual.

 Microsoft and Denodo were virtually overlapping in Gartner’s 2018 Magic Quadrant, though Denodo has separated itself slightly with a rightward move toward the leaders column.
 Denodo is now just a stone’s throw away from challenging Talend and Oracle in 2020.
 Denodo is a data virtualization leader that helps its customer tackle use cases like logical data warehouse and data lake, data service marketplaces, and registry-style MDM.
-The provider provides a targeted offering that reference customers use for connecting to diverse sources and federated data.
+The provider offers a targeted product that reference customers use for connecting to diverse sources and federated data.

 Information Builders has some competition in the visionaries bracket with SnapLogic’s addition to the report, but perhaps not until next year.
 Information Builders’ placement is identical to that of 2018, though the vendor continues to focus on developing an integrated environment for data integration that can operate with data preparation, MDM and pre-packaged vertical-specific tools.
 However, selecting Information Builders integration software is usually influenced by an existing relationship and use of other products within the vendor’s portfolio.